SnapAudit: Active Auditing of Differentially Private In-Context Learning via Snapshot-Based Simulation: Preliminaries

 \section{Preliminaries}

-In this section, we introduce the key concepts relevant to our paper, including in-context learning, differential privacy, and the auditing methods.
-We summarize the notations used throughout this paper in Table \ref{tab:notation}:
+In this section, we introduce the key concepts relevant to our paper, including differential privacy, dp auditing mechanisms, and dp-icl mechanisms.
+To save space, we summarize the notations used throughout this paper in Table \ref{tab:notation} in the Appendix.

-\textbf{In-Context Learning (ICL).} ICL is a paradigm where a large language model (LLM) generates an output $y$ for a given query $q$ by conditioning on a context including task-specific exemplars.
-Unlike traditional fine-tuning, ICL does not update the model parameters $\theta$; instead, it leverages the context to guide generation dynamically.

-Formally, an exemplar $e_i$ is an input-output pair $(x_i, y_i)$ representing one example of the task.
-We denote the set of $k$ exemplars in the context as $C = \{e_1, e_2, \ldots, e_k\}$.
-To predict the output $y$ for a new query $q$, the exemplars in $C$ are formatted and concatenated with $q$ to form a prompt $P$.
-The model then generates $y$ by maximizing the conditional probability: